-- Every subject offers a number of assessment standards and each assessment standard is worth a specified number of credits. - Credits can be gained through a combination of Internal and External assessment standards.
-What assessment standards you sit will depend on your course. - Internal assessment is carried out throughout the year and is marked by kaiako in the school.
-Aakonga earn credits from Internal assessments throughout the year. - External assessment under the new NCEA Level 1 achievement standards will either be completed throughout the year or sat in the November end of year examinations.
+- Every subject offers a number of assessment standards and each assessment standard is worth a specified number of credits. - Credits can be gained through a combination of internal and external assessment standards.
+What assessment standards you offer will depend on each course. - Internal assessment is carried out throughout the year and is marked by kaiako in the school.
+Aakonga earn credits from internal assessments throughout the year. - External assessment under the new NCEA Level 1 Achievement Standards will either be completed throughout the year and submitted digitally or sat in the November end of year examinations.
 The NCEA Level 1 external assessments are marked by NZQA and results are released in mid-January the following year. - External assessment for NCEA Level 2 and 3 is all carried out in November and the examinations are marked by NZQA, with results released in mid-January the following year. - There is no time limit on completing NCEA.
 If aakonga gain part of their qualification, they can return to study to complete their qualification at any time.